mati-fernandez/portfolio-react/tailwind-migration.md

 ## Original CSS (Before Migration)

 Below is the full content of the CSS file before migrating to Tailwind.
-This illustrates how large and difficult to maintain the original approach had become:
+This illustrates how large and difficult to maintain the original approach had become.
+For example, many times I found myself using Ctrl + F to search for different selectors...

 ```css
 /*